FIWARE/tutorials.Entity-Relationships/README.md

 [![NGSI v2](https://img.shields.io/badge/NGSI-v2-blue.svg)](http://fiware.github.io/context.Orion/api/v2/stable/)

 This tutorial teaches FIWARE users about batch commands and entity relationships.

-This tutorial builds on the data created in the previous [store finder example](https://github.com/Fiware/tutorials.Getting-Started) and creates and associates a series of related data entities to create a simple stock management system.
+The tutorial builds on the data created in the previous [store finder example](https://github.com/Fiware/tutorials.Getting-Started) and creates and associates a series of related data entities to create a simple stock management system.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](http://fiware.github.io/tutorials.Entity-Relationships/).